pablo-icm/emm/content/publication/olsen-comparative-2006/index.md

   Data were derived from three mesocosm experiments undertaken in Baltic (BAL), Mediterranean (MED), and Norwegian (NOR) coastal waters.
-A planktonic model with seven functional compartments and 30–32 different carbon flows fit to all three experiments was used as a framework for flow‐rate estimation and comparison.
+A planktonic model with seven functional compartments and 30–32 different carbon flows fit to all three experiments was used as a framework for flow-rate estimation and comparison.
 Flows were estimated on the basis of time series of measured biomass, some measured flows, and inverse modeling.
   Biomass and gross uptake rate of carbon of most groups increased linearly with increasing L N in the nutrient input range of 0–1 µmol N L −1 d −1 at all locations.
 The fate